 QPILCH undertakes projects (as its resources permit) to proactively address gaps in access to justice by people who are disadvantaged.

-- Land Use Governance Project (commenced October 2011 for six months)
+- Land Use Governance Project (commenced October 2011)

-This project seeks to research different ideas it contains for introducing new decision making mechanisms to resolve land use conflicts and promote land use planning in a way that enhances long-term environmental, economic and social sustainability, liveability and security for all Australians.
-Using coal seam gas as a case study, the project aims to promote discussion on new forms of adaptive and sustainable 'land use governance' within our democracy.
+- This project researched different ideas for introducing new decision making mechanisms to resolve land use conflicts and promote land use planning in a way that enhances long-term environmental, economic and social sustainability, liveability and security for all Australians.
+As a result of the research a discussion paper was written - "Down to Earth" (November 2013).
+Using coal seam gas as a case study, the discussion paper aims to promote discussion on new forms of adaptive and sustainable 'land use governance' within our democracy.
+The discussion paper provides a framework that aims to facilitate greater public participation and community engagement in land use decision making processes.

 - Rural Regional and Remote Project - (commenced October 2004 for three months and reinstated for six months in January 2009, January 2010, November 2010, August 2011 and August 2012).
 The aim of this project is to enhance the delivery of pro bono legal services to Rural Regional and Remote (RRR) Queensland and to enhance access to pro bono legal services for disadvantaged people in RRR locations in Queensland.
 This will be done by engaging more regional law firms and barristers in coordinated pro bono work, strengthening existing relationships between RRR firms and city based firms, building links with regional organisations, working with regional community legal centres and entrenching our services in regional Queensland.